camwestwood/xapi/recipes/vle/forum.md

 The verb depends on whether the post starts or continues a discussion.

 - The verb [create](/vocabulary.md#create) denotes the action of creating an object, in this case starting a discussion on a forum.
-- [replied](/vocabulary.md#replied) denotes the action of replying, in this case replying to a discussion topic on a forum.

 ``` javascript
 "verb": {